 Incidentally, the reason that so many people are starting to look and act distracted, as if they all have ADHD or VAST, is that fewer and fewer people are spending time in the task-positive network.
 They are not spending enough time focusing on a single task, certainly not long enough to dig a deep enough hole or write an email longer than a sentence or two or do more than look at an egg, let alone fry one.
 Unfortunately, the TPN is akin to a muscle that atrophies when not used.
 So as we mentally flit around, the TPN weakens and our attention span shortens.
 (24)

 In other words, Hallowell and Ratey say the fix for VAST is to focus more on tasks to build up the TPN.
 If we have a weak TPN, it might be because we’re constantly shifting focus, never allowing the TPN to get up to full speed for long-distance cruising.
 It’s 10 minutes of a task and then bam, checking email, or shopping on Amazon.
-Another ten minutes of a task, followed by online searches for mundane questions, or seeing what’s new on the social media feeds.
-The TPN starts to atrophy and becomes weaker.
+Another ten minutes of a task, followed by online searches for mundane questions, or seeing what’s new on social media.
+The TPN atrophies and weakens.
 Pretty soon, our weak TPN can’t stay active for more than 10 minutes before the DMN takes over.
-While the authors compare TPN to an atrophied muscle, they don’t argue that those with ADHD simply need to strengthen their TPN.

-What else helps strengthen our TPN?
-Interestingly, the authors say that strengthening your balance can help your focus.
-Another part of the brain, the cerebellum, has a connection with balance such that strengthening your balance also strengthens your cerebellum, which then helps address some ADHD issues.
-Hallowell relates a touching story about helping a boy in China overcome ADHD by doing things as simple as putting on socks while standing one leg at a time, juggling, and doing other balance exercises (in addition to a lot of hugs for Oxytocin).
+What else strengthens our TPN?
+Interestingly, the authors say that strengthening your balance can help you focus.
+Another part of the brain, the cerebellum, has a connection with balance such that strengthening your balance also strengthens your cerebellum, which helps address some ADHD issues.
+Hallowell relates a touching story about helping a boy in China overcome ADHD by doing things as simple as putting on socks while standing one leg at a time, juggling, and doing other balance exercises (in addition to hugs for Oxytocin).
 Zing Performance is all about addressing ADHD through balance.

-Hallowell and Ratey say other powerful non-medicinal factors for addressing ADHD include exercise, sleep, and nutrition.
-There are no surprises here — these factors seem to influence a lot of things.
-But for people with ADHD, getting exercise can help strengthen connective tissues in the brain.
+Hallowell and Ratey say other powerful non-medicinal factors for ADHD include exercise, sleep, and nutrition.
+There are no surprises here—these factors seem to influence many things.
+But for people with ADHD, getting exercise can help strengthen the connective tissues in the brain.
 In “Cardiovascular Effects of ADHD Therapies,” Torres-Acosta et al explain:

 Exercise has immediate and long-term positive effects on behavioral and cognitive measurements in patients with ADHD (42).
 The potential benefits of exercise for ADHD are likely due to the increase of norepinephrine, dopamine, and serotonin levels in the prefrontal cortex during and after physical activity (43).
 Also, brain-derived neurotrophic factors, synaptic proteins, glutamate receptors, and insulin-like growth factors all rise during and after strenuous physical activity, which improves cognitive function by contributing to cell proliferation and neural plasticity (42).